MileHacker Logo

 • P. Stradiņš Clinical University Hospital.

-• Children's Clinical Teaching Hospital.
+• Children's Clinical University Hospital.

 • Veselības centrs 4 (Private Clinic).

-• Check for clinics with English-speaking staff.
+• Check for clinics using English-staff who speak.

 Embassy & Consulate